 "Big fish are lazy.
 The 525 is large enough to be worth their time and interesting enough that they don't let it pass."

 The Danny-style body carries its weight toward the tail, which means it loads on the cast and the roll on the retrieve is always consistent regardless of retrieve speed.
 Slow it down and the roll is wide and deliberate.
-Speed it up and the lure covers water efficiently while staying in action the entire retrieve.
-Both modes work.
-The 525 does not have an idle setting.
+Speed it up and the lure covers water efficiently while staying in action.
+Stop the retrieve entirely and the cedar buoyancy takes over — the 525 slow-rolls back to the surface with a natural side-to-side motion.
+That is when most fish strike.
+Both retrieve speeds work.
+The pause between them often works best of all.

-Every body is hand-shaped from northern white cedar, hand-painted, and sealed under multiple coats of lacquer.
+Every lure body is hand-turned white cedar, sanded by hand, and painted with multiple coats before being sealed in durable, high-gloss epoxy.
 The Pikie lip is hand-bent and tuned to each individual lure.
 Nine color options.
-All of them built to be used hard, earn their marks, and outlast you.
+All of them rigorously checked to confirm they work from day one.